Notes Payable and Long-Term Debt

 6 NOTES PAYABLE AND LONG-TERM DEBT

 The original note and the convertible promissory note provided for semi-monthly payments of $10,000 due on the 1st and 15th of the month, with any unpaid balance due on January 1, 2017.
 If the Company paid the unpaid balance on December 31, 2016, they were allowed a discount of $200,000 from the remaining balance.
 In addition, the modification and addendum, provided for two additional payments during 2016.
 Within 90 days of January 19, 2016, the Company was required to make an additional payment of $100,000 and within 60 days of March 23, 2016, the Company was required to make an additional payment of $30,000.
-As of September 30, 2017 the total balance is past due.
-During the three months ended June 30, 2017, $290,000 of the principal balance together with $21,929 in accrued interest was converted into common stock.
+As of March 31, 2017 the total balance is past due.

 2 Notes due seller of DigitizeIQ, LLC includes a series of notes as follows: